“If you build it, they will come” is a fantasy.

 Find the top blogs in your niche.
 That enables you to access communities, the owner of the site, and if it’s up to date, you know what’s hot, and what’s not in the market.

-To filter for blog, search specifically in Google for “blog: whateveryournicheis”.
+To filter for blogs, search specifically in Google for “blog: whateveryournicheis”.

 Fill up the interesting blogs in your spreadsheet.